Bajram Begaj

+Life and career

-Early life and career
+1967–2021: Early life and military

 Begaj was born on 20 March 1967, in Rrogozhinë.
 He graduated from Tirana's Faculty of Medicine in 1989 and became an active medical officer in 1998.
 Having completed his professional doctorate degree, he holds the title "Associate Professor" in Medicine.

 During his 31-year military career, Begaj has taken part in numerous training seminars and completed courses in Security and Defense, the Advanced Postgraduate School of Medicine, a Postgraduate Specialization in Gastrohepatology, a Hospital Management Course and Strategic Medical Leadership Course in the United States, a Specialization Course in Medicine and a Health Course in Greece.

 Begaj previously served as the Commander of the Doctrine and Training Command in the Albanian Armed Forces.
 He held various other posts including: Chief of the Military Medical Unit and Deputy Military Director of SUT, Director of the Military Hospital, Director of the Health Inspectorate, etc. He was appointed Chief of the General Staff of the Albanian Armed Forces in July 2020 and assumed office later that month.

-Presidency (2022–present)
+2022–present: Presidency

-Begaj was elected by the parliament of Albania for the role of president on 4 June 2022, with 78 votes in favour, 4 against, and 1 abstention.
-57 MPs from the opposition boycotted the vote, claiming the process of naming candidates was irregular.
-Begaj was sworn in on 24 July 2022.